 - Pressing events demand focused overhead training

-The closer an athlete gets to competition, the more specific the training becomes.
+The closer you get to competition, the more specific your training becomes.

 Individualization Within Periodization